codekod/experiments/README.md

 New:

-- Simple slide to pics added (use different classes for container),
+- Simple slide to pics added (use id for containers),
-- (from above) List elements or anchors directly into container (ul for li).
+- (from above) List elements or anchors directly into container (ul# for li).